 The company is from South Korea, and it’s really popular outside the United States.
 So while you’ve probably never heard of them, the 99.6% detection rate makes it something worth paying attention to.
 Not to mention it runs great on older versions of Android.
 That’s a big deal because malware typically targets older, less secure devices.

-Not only does it run great on older devices, but it’s designed to use hardly any battery life.
-Another thing that’s important on old phones.
+AhnLab is designed to be fast, effective, yet barely use battery life.
+Something really important on mobile devices.
 You’ll enjoy high detection rates, plenty of features, an anti-theft alarm function, real-time monitoring, and a photo vault.
 Basically, it has every feature you could ever want.

 Ahn consistently scores extremely high on most tests for being one of the best.
 You can try it free for 10 days with a trial, then protect your phone with just one tap.